-The practice had arrangements to ensure the safety of the X-ray equipment and we saw the required radiation protection information was available, including Cone-beam computed tomography (CBCT).
+The practice had arrangements to ensure the safety of the X-ray equipment and we saw the required radiation protection information was available.

 Risks to patients

 The practice had implemented systems to assess, monitor and manage risks to patient and staff safety.
 This included sharps safety, sepsis awareness and lone working.